Reinoptland/coders-network/PLAN.md

 - When we click the button we want to fetch again, but with different offset & limit
 - offset (where do we start)
 - limit (how many do we want)

+# Feature: Detail page for posts (so we can read it)

+- We need some navigation to get to this detail page
+- Fetch a single posts with all of its info (who write it etc)
+- Fetch the comments for that post
+- Display all of that

+# Plan

+- Set up a route
+- new component
+- We need a link
+- we need id of the post the user wants to read (but how? -> store it in the url)
+- We need the data from that post (fetch the post & its comments)
+- Store data in redux -> dispatch action, handle in reducer, use selector
+- Render